kang295/Credit-Card-Customer-Segment/README.md

 # Credit Card Customer Segmentation using Clustering 💳

 ## Project Description 📌:
-Utilizing a sample dataset comprising a recent 6-month usage behavior of approximately 9000 active credit card holders.
+Synthesize a sample dataset comprising a recent 6-month usage behavior of approximately 9000 active credit card holders.
 The dataset is structured at the customer level and encompasses 18 behavioral variables.

 ## Objective:
 Utilize cluster analysis to segment credit card customers for effective marketing strategies.

 ## Project Overview:
+1. **Data Import** & **Overview** + **insights**
+2. **Data Preprocessing** (Missing values, feature drop) and **EDA** (Histograms, Boxplot, Heatmap)
+3. **Feature Engineering** on right-skewed data using 'Square root transformation'

 ## Data Dictionary:
 - `CUST_ID`: Identification of credit card holder
 - `BALANCE`: Balance amount left in the account to make purchases
 - `BALANCE_FREQUENCY`: How frequently the balance is updated, score between 0 and 1
 - `PURCHASES`: Amount of purchases made from the account
-- `ONEOFF_PURCHASES`: Maximum single-time purchase amount
+- `ONEOFF_PURCHASES`: Maximum purchase amount in single transaction
-- `INSTALLMENTS_PURCHASES`: Amount of purchase done in installment (할부액)
+- `INSTALLMENTS_PURCHASES`: Amount purchase in installment (할부액)
-- `CASH_ADVANCE`: Cash in advance given by the user (선납입)
+- `CASH_ADVANCE`: The user's advance payment in cash (선납입)
-- `PURCHASES_FREQUENCY`: How frequently the purchases are being made, score between 0 and 1
+- `PURCHASES_FREQUENCY`: Frequency of purchases made on a regular basis, score between 0 and 1
-- `ONEOFFPURCHASESFREQUENCY`: How frequently purchases are happening in one-go
+- `ONEOFFPURCHASESFREQUENCY`: Frequency of purchases made in single transaction (일시불 거래)
-- `PURCHASESINSTALLMENTSFREQUENCY`: How frequently purchases in installments are being done
+- `PURCHASESINSTALLMENTSFREQUENCY`: Frequency of done purchases in installments (할부 거래)
-- `CASHADVANCEFREQUENCY`: How frequently the cash in advance being paid
+- `CASHADVANCEFREQUENCY`: Frequency of cash in advance
-- `CASHADVANCETRX`: Number of Transactions made with "Cash in Advanced"
+- `CASHADVANCETRX`: "Cash in advance" total transactions
-- `PURCHASES_TRX`: Number of purchases transactions made
+- `PURCHASES_TRX`: Purchase total transactions
-- `CREDIT_LIMIT`: Limit of Credit Card for user
+- `CREDIT_LIMIT`: Credit card limit of an user
-- `PAYMENTS`: Amount of payment done by user
+- `PAYMENTS`: Total amount paid by the user
-- `MINIMUM_PAYMENTS`: Minimum amount of payments made by user
+- `MINIMUM_PAYMENTS`: Minimum payment amount made by user
-- `PRCFULLPAYMENT`: Percent of full payment paid by user
+- `PRCFULLPAYMENT`: Percent of total charge paid by the user
-- `TENURE`: Tenure of credit card service for user (가입 유지일)
+- `TENURE`: Credit card tenure of an user (가입 유지일)